-- Disabled This parameter indicates that the port is not permitted to use flow control. - EAP: This parameter reflects the current Extensible Authentication Protocol (EAP) setting on the port.
-The possible values are: - o Ignore This parameter indicates that the All setting does not apply to the EAP field.
-In other words, each port is set individually. - Enabled This parameter indicates that the port is able to send and receive EAP packets. - Disabled This parameter indicates that the port is disabled and is not able to send or receive EAP packets. - BPDU: This parameter reflects the current BPDU setting on the port.The possible values are: - o Ignore This parameter indicates that the All setting does not apply to the BPDU field.
+- EAP: This parameter reflects the current Extensible Authentication Protocol (EAP) setting on the port.
+The possible values are: - Ignore This parameter indicates that the All setting does not apply to the EAP field.
+In other words, each port is set individually. - Enabled This parameter indicates that the port is able to send and receive EAP packets. - Disabled This parameter indicates that the port is disabled and is not able to send or receive EAP packets. - BPDU: This parameter reflects the current BPDU pass through setting on the port.
+The possible values are: - Ignore This parameter indicates that the All setting does not apply to the BPDU field.
 In other words, each port is set individually. - Enabled This parameter indicates that the switch will pass BPDU frames through the switch and broadcast them through all other ports. - Disabled This parameter indicates that the switch will not pass BPDU frames through the switch, With RSTP or STP enabled, the switch will receive BPDU frames and process them according to the spanning tree protocol.